 What is application testing in food production and why is it important?

 The basis of the application or product testing is to determine what sized foreign objects the inspection system can detect in the customer products.
 These foreign contaminants are e.g. metals, glass, ceramics or any other samples that are certified and which we can accurately know the specifics for (density and size).
 Based on this test we can understand what real-life foreign objects, that vary in density and size, can be found from the products.

 During the application tests, we are also able to specify if additional food quality inspection features can be used to further ensure the overall product quality, as well as the most suitable rejection method for the production line’s specific products and speed.

-Conducting application tests before deciding the exact location for the control point is useful as the test results help to set the critical limits and choose the best location for the quality control system in food production line.
+Conducting application tests before deciding the exact location for the control point is useful as the test results help to set the critical limits and choose the best location for the quality control system in the food production line.
 The selected inspection system needs to detect all the foreign objects that were stated in the HACCP plan.

-In the past, the critical limits were defined based on the metallic foreign objects, but rarely the dangerous contaminants at a food plant are only metals.
+In the past, the critical limits were defined based on metallic foreign objects, but rarely the dangerous contaminants at a food plant are only metals.
 This is one of the reasons why metal detectors are a lacking inspection method compared to X-ray technology and are being complemented or replaced by X-ray inspection.